What Is The Electron Configuration For Cl

 Q: Can ions have different electron configurations than their neutral atoms?

 A: Yes, ions can have different electron configurations than their neutral atoms.
 When an atom gains or loses electrons to form an ion, its electron configuration changes accordingly.
-For example, chlorine (Cl) has an electron configuration of 1s² 2s² 2p⁶ 3s² 3p⁵.
+Even so, for example, chlorine (Cl) has an electron configuration of 1s² 2s² 2p⁶ 3s² 3p⁵.
 When it gains an electron to form a chloride ion (Cl⁻), its electron configuration becomes 1s² 2s² 2p⁶ 3s² 3p⁶, which is the same as the electron configuration of the noble gas argon (Ar).

 Q: What are some real-world applications of understanding electron configuration?